uniquehash/ReviewSheets/APInotes/FB.md

 ## Loging in with FaceBook

 ### [Checking the login status](https://developers.facebook.com/docs/facebook-login/login-flow-for-web/#checklogin)
-* For to check to see if the end user is logged into facebook we are going to have to add code to the `window.fbAsyncInit` function.
+* To check to see if the end user is logged into facebook we are going to have to add code to the `window.fbAsyncInit` function.
 ```JavaScript
     //initiates the fb login and passes it parameters
     window.fbAsyncInit = function() {